maths/moodle-qtype_stack/doc/en/Authoring/Inputs.md

 _The student may not fill in part of a matrix._  If they do so, the remaining entries will be completed with `?` characters which render the attempt invalid.
 STACK cannot cope with empty boxes here.

+#### Dropdown ####

+The "model answer" must be supplied in a particular form as a list of pairs [value,correct].
+The `value` is the value of the teacher's answer, and `correct` must be either true or false.
+If it is not `true` then it will be considered to be `false`!

+For example

+     ta:[[diff(p,x),true],[p,false],[int(p,x),false]]

+The dropdown input type makes use of the Extra options field to pass in options.
+This must be a comman separated list of values as follows.

+* `shuffle` If this option is encoutered, then the question type will randomly shuffle the non-trivial options.
+The default is not to shuffle the options, but to list them as ordered in the list.
+* `checkbox` Changes the interaction to allow more than one option to be returned via checkboxes.
+* `radio` Changes the interaction to radio buttons to select one or more from the displayed (LaTex) code for the value.
+* `select` Is the dropdown select.
+There should be no need to use this option as it is the default.

+These options are not case sensitive.

 ### Model answer ###  {#model_answer}

 **This field is compulsory.** Every input must have an answer, although this answer is not necessarily the unique correct answer.